dazlious/treeshaking-dynamic-imports/README.md

-# Treeshaking With Loadable Components
+# Try to understand Treeshaking with Dynamic Imports

-Webpack's tree shaking does not seem to work properly with loadable components enabled.
+Webpack's tree shaking does not seem to work properly.

 ## Try Out